Australian Cardinal Pell convicted of molesting 2 choirboys | WTOP

 The boys were both 13 years old.
 The jury also found Pell guilty of indecently assaulting one of the boys in a corridor more than a month later.

-Pell had maintained his innocence throughout, describing the accusations as “vile and disgusting conduct” that went against everything he believed in.
+Pell had maintained his innocence throughout, describing the accusations as “vile and disgusting conduct.”

-Richter, his lawyer, had told the jury that only a “mad man” would take the risk of abusing boys in such a public place.
+Pell’s lawyer, Robert Richter, had told the jury that only a “mad man” would take the risk of abusing boys in such a public place.
 He said it was “laughable” that Pell would have been able to expose his penis and force the victim to take it in his mouth, given the cumbersome robes he was wearing.

 Both he and Chief Judge Peter Kidd urged the jury of eight men and four women not to punish Pell for all the failings of the Catholic Church, which in Australia have been staggering.